kilianhelmenstein/colinear/README.md

 # colinear
-Very simple COmmand LINE ARgument parser.
-For me to learn rust.
+COmmand LINE ARgument parser.
+For me to learn rust and inspired by cla-rs.

+## Todos
+- Reorder modules (Currently there are two modules called 'args')
+- Rethink arguments at a specifix index in combination with a variable number of values (Introduce 'logic' index?)
+- Implement generation of usage string
+- Implement generation of help prompt
+- Clean up interface for building up the whole argument parser
+- Implement sub commands